How To Take The Athens Airport Bus

 Where to get your bus ticket at Athens airport

-You will then need to validate your ticket when you get on the bus.
-Just scan it on the blue card reader, and a message will come up saying “Successful”.
+Just scan it on the blue card reader, where you can see the word “validation”, and a message will come up saying “Successful”.

 Ticket scanner on the Athens airport shuttle bus